aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 # Parameter Update

-Jumping a bit forward, we perform training by computing the gradients by applying the chain rule through the graph and then in order to minimize our scalar final output we subtract the gradient of the loss function in respect to that node at the terminator nodes(learnable parameters) multiplied by a learning rate, this effectively pushes the parameter vector into the direction of steepest descent given that the function is differentiable and well behaved, and the learning rate is small enough.
+Jumping a bit forward, we perform training by computing the gradients by applying the chain rule through the graph and then in order to minimize our scalar final output we subtract the gradient of the loss function with respect to that node at the terminator nodes(learnable parameters) multiplied by a learning rate, this effectively pushes the parameter vector into the direction of steepest descent given that the function is differentiable and well behaved, and the learning rate is small enough.
 If we want to optimize for an ensemble of losses, we just add them together or we can run backpropagation multiple times to accumulate the gradients.

 The formulas and the expansions of the partial derivative for a parameter are assuming that the other parameters and inputs are constant.
 This is a linear assumption and that has its limitations, as in reality all parameters are interdependent and the learning rate is not infinitesimal, that's why we need to be careful selecting the hyperparameters and it takes many learning epochs for all the parameters to adjust to the changes in other parameters.